On this page:

 Sometimes people experience workplace conflict that becomes difficult to resolve in their usual team setting.

 The Conflict Resolution Support Service is available for department employees and managers who need support in addressing workplace conflict.
 The service provides mediation, case conference and facilitated meetings, conflict coaching and team conflict intervention.
-This service is provided by Converge International and can be arranged by your principal or manager.
+This service is provided by Converge and can be arranged by your principal or manager.

 Workplace bullying